Composition Games for Distributed Systems: the EU Grant games: Main Result: for arbitrary Collaboration Networks

-\begin{lemma} The \IMCG\ always has a Strong Equilibrim (S.E.) \end{lemma} \begin{proof} The game always has a $\SOW$.
-This maybe a S.E. itself.
-If it is not, this implies that there is another possible winning consortium $Z$ having non-empty intersection with $\SOW$ and of size smaller than $\SOW$ (else there is no incentive to deviate).
-Suppose that this is not a S.E. too.
-Again, this implies the existence of a consortium $Z'$ having non-empty intersection with $Z$ and of size smaller than $Z$, and so on.
-Since this size reduction can happen only a finite number of times (the minimum size of an eligible group is 2), we are sure to have a consortium $Z'$ that allows no profitable deviation, and hence, the game has a strong equilibrium. \end{proof}
+\begin{lemma} The \IMCG\ always has a Strong Equilibrim (S.E.) \end{lemma} \begin{proof} If $\SOW$ is not a S.E., there is a winning consortium $Z$ having non-empty intersection with $\SOW$ and of size strictly smaller than $\SOW$.
+If $Z$ is not a S.E., some nodes of $Z$ can deviate.
+I.e., these nodes (maybe with other nodes) can form a consortium $Z'$ having non-empty intersection with $\SOW$ and of size strictly smaller than $Z$.
+Since this process is finite, we must reach a subset $Z''$ that is a S.E. \end{proof}